 Occasionally these secondary market policies may again change hands among investors in a tertiary market transaction but do not be fooled, life settlement policies are certainly not “Trading Assets” like stocks or bonds.
 While this demonstrates a limited level of liquidity/sale-ability, remember life insurance policies are also not “Trading Assets”, changing hands instantaneously in a deep liquid market of a vast supply of identical securities, through centralised exchange mechanisms.

 Therefore, the concept of “Market Value” is not nearly so clear.

 There are a number of reasons for this.

-- Selling a policy into the market is relatively cumbersome and time consuming process requiring due diligence and research including updating health records and life expectancy estimates.
+- Selling a policy into the market is a relatively cumbersome and time-consuming process.
+Requiring due diligence and research including updating health records and life expectancy estimates.

 - There is no centralised exchange with a consistent deep pool of prospective buyers.

 - Rather selling a policy is typically done by an informal auction process with at times few if any prospective buyers and some of whom are of variable expertise and means.
 Hence this illiquidity premium should be given considerable attention in your return estimates.

 - The industry has never settled on a sufficiently robust grading system to get groups of policy data into meaningful subsets to begin to allow comparison.

 - Hence any talk of benchmarking or even rudimentary comparison is problematic at best at this point.